MEET OUR BOARD OF DIRECTORS

 Feel free to stop one of us on the street when you see us and ask how YOU can CONNECT with the Boys & Girls Clubs of Chaffee County.
 We are always looking for passionate folks to serve on our board from anywhere in Chaffee County.

-Since moving to Salida, Gwen has been a stalwart supporter of the Clubs.
+Since moving to Salida in 2013, Gwen has been a stalwart supporter of the Clubs.
 When she and her husband, Brett Eakins, purchased Central Colorado Title, they continued that business's longtime investment in the Clubs.

 Gwen's daughter attends the Salida Club so she knows how important the programs are to our youngsters.
 As an attorney and one who helps new families coming into our valley, she brings amazing skills to our board!